Harlaxton Manor: Gregory family

-In 1851 Gregory moved into the completed manor with a staff of fourteen servants including a butler, a house keeper, three footmen, seven domestic maids and two grooms.
-By 1854 he was dead.
+In 1851, Gregory moved into the completed manor with a staff of fourteen servants including a butler, a housekeeper, three footmen, seven domestic maids and two grooms.
+By 1854, he was dead.
 The house was inherited by his cousin, George Gregory.
 Gregory had loathed his distant relation and attempted to bequeath Harlaxton to a friend but was unable to break the entail on the estate.
 George Gregory (1775–1860) had been born in London, son of Daniel Gregory (1747–1819).
 George did not follow his father's occupation as a merchant and instead bought an estate in Lincolnshire.
 In 1825 at the age of 50, he married Elizabeth Price, twenty years his junior.
 They moved to Harlaxton after he received his inheritance.
 With other owners of large houses in the area, George decided to open the house to visitors.
 George died in 1860 at the manor and another distant relative, John Sherwin Gregory, inherited the house.

 John Sherwin Gregory (1803–1869) was born John Sherwin Longden.
 His father was John Longden and his mother was Charlotte Mettam.
 His father had inherited Bramcote Manor in Nottinghamshire.
 When his father died in 1818, John received the Bramcote property, changing his surname to Sherwin, becoming John Sherwin Sherwin.
 In 1829 he married Catherine Holden.
 The couple lived at Bramcote until inheriting Harlaxton in 1860, at which point Sherwin again changed his surname, becoming John Sherwin Gregory.

 John died in 1869 and Catherine continued to live at Harlaxton Manor until her death in 1892 at the age of 86.
 Her obituary recorded that she was highly regarded as a benefactor, both of the church at Harlaxton and of the sick and poor of the parish.
 When she died in 1892, Thomas Sherwin Pearson, who was the second cousin and godson of John Sherwin Gregory, inherited the manor.
 Thomas added Gregory to his surname, becoming Thomas Sherwin Pearson Gregory (1851–1935).
 He was born in Barwell, Leicestershire, son of General Thomas Hooke Pearson and Francis Elizabeth Ashby Mettam.
-Thomas' grandfather the Reverend George Metttam was the brother of John Sherwin Gregory's mother Charlotte Mettam and was John's second cousin.
+Thomas' grandfather the Reverend George Mettam was the brother of John Sherwin Gregory's mother Charlotte Mettam and was John's second cousin.
 Thomas was educated at Rugby and the University of Oxford, becoming a first-class cricketer.
-In 1885 he married Mabel Laura Payne and, in his inheritance in 1892, moved to Harlaxton with his wife and their son Philip John Sherwin Pearson-Gregory (1888–1955), who himself inherited the estate in 1935.
+In 1885, he married Mabel Laura Payne and, in his inheritance in 1892, moved to Harlaxton with his wife and their son Philip John Sherwin Pearson-Gregory (1888–1955), who himself inherited the estate in 1935.
 Philip decided not to live in the house and, following an auction of the contents which lasted three days, it was sold in 1937.